-Ten years ago George W. Bush and Dick Cheney, as war criminals, launched the sociocide of the people of Iraq - replete with embedded television and newspaper reporters chronicling the invasion through the Bush lens.
-That illegal war of aggression was, of course, based on recognized lies, propaganda and cover-ups that duped or co-opted leading news institutions such as the New York Times and the Washington Post.
+Ten years ago [now 20 years ago, on March 19, 2003] George W. Bush and Dick Cheney, as war criminals, launched the sociocide of the people of Iraq - replete with embedded television and newspaper reporters chronicling the invasion through the Bush lens.
+That illegal war of aggression was, of course, based on recognized lies, propaganda and coverups that duped or co-opted leading news institutions such as the New York Times and the Washington Post.